kuniyoshi/Tima/README.md

 # TODO

+- add a safety when the users fogot stopping time box
 - use logger to show error, instead of `print` <- Are the app users interesting in errors?
 - ContentView's Picker leads to memory leak
 - submit on enter while editing time